 9-Maximum deflection distance by Newton-Raphson method.

-The three equations for the change of slope & slope and deflection values.
+The three equations for the change of slope & slope, and deflection values.

-The second item is the slope of curvature equation and the diagram shape for a simply supported beam under triangular load, where P is the maximum value of the triangular load, and x is the distance for which we want to calculate the slope of curvature.
-The third item is the slope of curvature equation and the diagram shape, for a simply supported beam under triangular load, where P is the maximum value of the triangular load, x is the distance for which we want to calculate the deflection value.
+The second item is the curvature slope equation, and the diagram shape for a supported beam under a triangular load, where P is the maximum value of the triangular load, and x is the distance for which we want to calculate the curvature slope.

 Maximum deflection distance value by equations.